-While traditional ways of working around testing first does the testing once the whole product or service is developed, agile ways of working focuses on testing the product or service minimum marketable or viable features in small iterations while the development in progress.
-Agile ways of development focus on automating the testing practices such as automated unit testing, acceptance testing, and integration testing, etc. Right from the beginning the focus shifts from testing documentation to actually testing the working product or service features against requirements so that verification of requirement to ensure conformance of a design and build, whether in terms of business, application, or technology, or with respect to the compliance of the objects and design to the requirements in a systematic manner is necessary to provide stakeholders the information about the fulfilment of their expectations and the possible risks within the agile implementation involved.
-In each case, whether within the business, application, or technology layer, the way in which 'testing' the requirements is performed is to simulate and compare the as is and target behaviour so as to expose possible defects for gaps between that which is desired and what is to be provided.
-This is achievable as requirements and designs are now addressed through structured models, where every design object can be traced to its requirement and the various goals it executes.
-Testing in terms of tracking may occur, not just at the application and technology layers, but within the business layer and within the work system that binds the project choices and options to the specific To-Be solution design that enables the innovation and transformation expressed e.g. demanded by the stakeholder expectations.
+Although traditional ways of working around testing first do the testing once the whole product or service is developed, agile ways of working focus on testing the product or service minimum marketable or viable features in small iterations while the development is in progress.
+Agile ways of development focus on automating the testing practices, such as automated unit testing, acceptance testing, integration testing, and so on, Right from the beginning, the focus shifts from testing documentation to actually testing the working product or service features against requirements.
+This is done not only to ensure that the working product or service meets the customer expectation but also to identify any risks or blockers.
+In each case, whether within the business, application, or technology layer, the way in which 'testing' the requirements is performed is to simulate and compare the As-Is and target behaviors so as to expose possible defects for gaps between that which is desired and what is to be provided.
+This is achievable as requirements and designs are now addressed through structured models, in which every design object can be traced to its requirement and the various goals it executes.
+Testing in terms of tracking may occur, not just at the application and technology layers, but within the business layer and within the work system that binds the project choices and options to the specific To-Be solution design that enables the innovation and transformation expressed, for example, demanded by stakeholder expectations.
 These can also be 'tested' against the specific goals that relate to the requirements as well as the full 'testing' of solution design into the "work system".
-This in turn leads to the ability to pragmatically consider design options to fulfil and thereby meet expectations and to verify the quality of the product prior to the Deployment.
+This in turn leads to the ability to pragmatically consider design options to fulfill and thereby meet expectations and to verify the quality of the product prior to Deployment.